briansimiyuj/doctor-appointment-app/README.md

     vi.
 Update the doctorSlots state with the time slots array vii.
-Run getAvailableSlots function when the doctor info is updated
+Run getAvailableSlots function when the doctor info is updated viii.
+Create a function to handle the slot selection

     #### Time slot management